alljoyn/location/interfaces/org.alljoyn.locationservices/GeofenceTracker-v1.md

   * **entityDescriptor** --- string --- A human readable description of the entity
   * **entityMac** --- array of bytes --- the device specific ID (usually a MAC address)

-#### struct PresenceEntity
+#### struct GeofenceEntity

-A PresenceEntity is a representation of a device in the presence service.
-It contains an entity (a human readable description and a unique id of the device) and a boolean representing wether the device is present.
+A GeofenceEntity is Geofence services representation of device information It contains an entity (a human readable description and a unique id of the device) and an integer representing ...

   * **entity** -- Entity -- The entity for the device
-  * **present** --- boolean --- Wether the device is present or not.
+  * **withinFenceline** --- boolean --- boolean to indicate if the device is within the fenceline

-#### struct PresenceFilter
+#### struct GeofenceFilter

-A PresenceFilter is used to query or subscribe to information held in the presence service.
-The filter contains Service settings along with selection criteria for specifying entities of interest.
+A GeofenceFilter is used to match Service settings along with selection criteria for specifying entities of interest

+  * **referenceFenceline** -- double -- The reference fenceline is the distance around the reference entity that forms the geofence boundary
+  * **referenceEntity** -- Entity -- The reference entity is the entity from which distances to other entites are measured
-  * **entityParser** --- Entity --- The entity parser is an entity filed with regular expressions for matching
+  * **entityParser** --- Entity --- The entity parser is an entity filled with regular expressions for matching
   * **entityList** --- a[Entity] --- The entity list is a list of entities for matching

 ## References
   * theroy-of-operations